Carne Apache (Lime-Cured Raw Beef)

 Method

-Place the mince in a bowl amplio.
-Pour the lime juice on the meat and mix well.
+Place the mince in a wide bowl.
+Pour the lime juice over the meat and mix well.

 Leave to rest the meat in the lime for 15-20 minutes, revolviendo each 5 minutes.
 La meat will change of colour red a coffee light.